Elbeera/Elbeera/README.md

 My name is Hothyfa, I'm a junior web developer who's looking for new opportunities!

 💻 I'm looking for a job in (Javascript, React / React Native, AWS) <br />
-🌴 I'm currently learning Typescript and improving (React / React Native, AWS) <br />
+🌴 I'm currently learning Typescript <br />
 💬 Ask me about anything, i am more than happy to help! <br />
 📫 How to reach me: e-mail: h.s.elbeera@gmail.com <br />
 😄 Pronouns: He / Him